Skiftstar/discord-wordle-bot/README.md

 Finish Conditions are a "ggggg" pattern or 6 played rows.

+# Invalid Guesses?
+The word list the bot has is probably larger than the List of Words the New York Times uses, so the bot has detection for invalid guesses.

+If a word is not accepted, the solver will delete the word, calculate a new guess and automatically remove the invalid word from the word-list in `data/valid-wrodle-words.txt`.

+Keep in mind that when this happens, the next time you start the solver it will revalidate the SHA and calculating the first guess will take a few seconds (see section below for more info)

 # Sha file?
 Yeah I store the sha of the word list so that I can skip the first guess calculation, since that one will always be the same if the word list doesn't change.
 Also keep in mind if you change the word list, that the first guess calculation will take a bit.